dcdpr/did-btc1/chapters/CRUD-Operations.md

    variable.
-1. Set the `initialDocument.services` property in `initialDocument` to the result of passing the `keyBytes` and `identifierComponents.network` to the [4.2.2.1.1 Deterministically Generate Beacon Services] (#42211-deterministically-generate-beacon-services) Algorithm.
+1. Set the `initialDocument.services` property in `initialDocument` to the result of passing the `keyBytes` and `identifierComponents.network` to the [Deterministically Generate Beacon Services] algorithm.
 1. Return `initialDocument`.

 ###### Deterministically Generate Beacon Services